pingcap/blog/tidb-cloud-managed-sql-at-scale-on-aws-and-gcp.md

 *"After a careful investigation, we decided to migrate from Amazon Aurora to TiDB.
 Thanks to TiDB's horizontal scalability, we no longer have to worry about our database capacity."*

-*-Product Tech Senior Manager at PayPay, Japan's Largest Mobile Payment Company*
+*- Product Tech Senior Manager at PayPay, Japan's Largest Mobile Payment Company*

 With TiDB Cloud, scaling your database out or in could not be easier.
 When your application traffic surges or drops, you can simply add or remove nodes from your cluster with just a few clicks.